jfrog/JFrog-Cloud-Installers/Ansible/ansible_collections/jfrog/platform/README.md

 ## Generating Master and Join Keys
-**Note** : If you don't provide these keys, they will be set to defaults (check groupvars/all/vars.yaml file) For production deployments,You may want to generate your master amd join keys and apply it to all the nodes.
+**Note** : If you don't provide these keys, they will be set to defaults (check groupvars/all/vars.yaml file) For production deployments,You may want to generate your master and join keys and apply it to all the nodes.
 **IMPORTANT** : Save below generated master and join keys for future upgrades

 ```